 Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

-Don’t get me wrong… just on my blog alone I give away and teach a bunch of fitness marketing tactics and strategies for getting clients from Facebook and deal of the day sites, however if your goal is to build a fitness business that is bullet proof then you’ve got to use a diversified fitness marketing approach when marketing your fitness business.
+Don’t get me wrong… just on my blog alone I give away and teach a bunch of marketing tactics and strategies for getting clients from Facebook and deal of the day sites, however if your goal is to build a fitness business that is bullet proof then you’ve got to use a diversified fitness marketing approach when marketing your fitness business.

 Fitness Marketing Plan Checklist